Packet-Clearing-House/DNS-pcap-distiller/README.md

 # DNS-pcap-distiller

-DNS pcap distiller (DPD) java application to grab DNS packets and write them to a gzip file in the [DNSAuth log format](https://github.com/Packet-Clearing-House/DNSAuth#logs).
+DNS pcap distiller (DPD) java application to grab DNS packets and write them to a file in the [DNSAuth log format](https://github.com/Packet-Clearing-House/DNSAuth#logs).

 ## Installation and Running